toralf/torutils/README.md

    export DEFAULT_POLICY_INPUT="ACCEPT"
    ```

-before you start the script.
+before you run the script with `start`.

 To **append** the rules of this script onto the local _iptables_ rules (**overwrite** of existing rules is the default)
 you've to comment out the call _clearRules()_ (line [236](ipv4-rules.sh#L236)).
 The script sets few _sysctl_ values (line [143](ipv4-rules.sh#L143)).
 As an alternative set them under _/etc/sysctl.d_.
 If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't used,
 then comment out the call _addHetzner()_ (line [239](ipv4-rules.sh#L239)).
 Rule 3 depends on recent data of ip addresses serving more than one Tor relay.
 To update that data run this in regular intervalls (best: via cron):